sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 (TODO)

 # 8. Conclusion
+The job titles that currently employ the scientific method the most are
+* medical scientist/research scientist,
+* epidemiologist (i.e., disease detective),
+* clinical research scientist,
+* data scientists, and
+* experimental psychologist.

+This essay proposed expanding the reach of the scientific method by bringing DeepMind's co-scientist AI agent to nurses and technicians within kidney dialysis clinics, acting as a trial for expanding the reach of the scientific method to many other healthcare fields.

 [Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit) was an early engineer (i.e., employee #23) at [Google](https://en.wikipedia.org/wiki/Google) before leaving in 2006 to co-found FriendFeed with [Bret Taylor](https://en.wikipedia.org/wiki/Bret_Taylor), now the chairman of [OpenAI](https://en.wikipedia.org/wiki/OpenAI).
 In 2009, [Facebook](https://en.wikipedia.org/wiki/Facebook) acquired FriendFeed but Buchheit left Facebook in 2010 to become a partner at [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator).
 Buchheit is a thought-leader concerning technology's impact on society.
 For example, in this [YouTube interview](https://youtu.be/LSUviaN1eso?t=874) at Y Combinator, Buchheit talks about two possible outcomes of AI:
 > When we think about what is